mark-torres/python-stuff/automate/notes.md

 **Permanently Deleting Files and Folders**

 Be careful when using these functions in your programs!
-It’s often a good idea to first run your program with these calls commented out and with print() calls added to show the files that would be deleted.
+It's often a good idea to first run your program with these calls commented out and with print() calls added to show the files that would be deleted.

 	import os
 	for filename in os.listdir():